bmurmann/EE628/2_Assignments/README.md

 **Week 15**

 * Continue working toward your final schematics & layout.
 * Document any issues that you observe and add your questions [here](https://docs.google.com/document/d/1sxiMK8YySP9BN6mlV8Gm9bcBho1SJc_OXievlb69DG8/edit?usp=sharing).
-* Complete your team presentation for Wednesday's class meeting and submit is as your weekly report.
+* Complete your preliminary pull request as detailed in lecture 27.
+* Work on your final design status presentations for next week (Mon: Teams 2, 5, 6; Wed: Teams 1, 3, 4).
+* There is no need to submit a report for this week.

 **Week 14**